orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway_app_port_profile.md

 page_title: "cloudavenue_edgegateway_app_port_profile Resource - cloudavenue"
 subcategory: "Edge Gateway (Tier-1)"
 description: |-
-  Provides an App Port Profile resource
+  The cloudavenue_edgegateway_app_port_profile resource allows you to manage an application port profile.
 ---

 # cloudavenue_edgegateway_app_port_profile (Resource)

-Provides an App Port Profile resource
+The `cloudavenue_edgegateway_app_port_profile` resource allows you to manage an application port profile.

 ~> **Notes** The app port profile created is available for the all edge gateways in the your organization. <br>The app port profile `name` is unique in the organization.